 Um.. no.. that’s not baked.
-Zapped, Nuked, or heated maybe but definitely not baked.
-Like a gracious guest I kept my mouth shut and let her do her thing.
-I hate those people that throw their 2 cents in when it’s really not wanted.
-FORTUNATELY while we were eating she commented on how she can never get her potatoes to taste like restaurants.
-They are always just … bleh no matter how much butter/salt/sour cream that is thrown on it.
+Zapped, Nuked, or heated maybe but not baked.
+Like a gracious guest, I kept my mouth shut and let her do her thing.
+I hate those who throw their 2 cents in when it’s not wanted.
+FORTUNATELY, while we were eating she commented on how she can never get her potatoes to taste like restaurants.
+They are always just … blah no matter how much butter/salt/sour cream is thrown on them.

-Then she looked at me with that “help me” face and I said “I can show you how to do it if you want”.
+Then she looked at me with that “help me” face and I said, “I can show you how to do it if you want”.
 See some people take offense to stuff like this which is odd.
 I mean you’re asking for help but yet when you offer suggestions they look at you like you’re evil.
-Fine.. call me evil but I can eat least make one mean baked potato in the oven 🙂 LOL

-Fortunately she was all to appreciative of my showing her how to make these.
-We broke up the baking sheet, some tin foil, olive oil and salt.
-As she stood there, she just kept saying “is that it?”
+Fortunately, she was all too appreciative of my showing her how to make these.
+We broke up the baking sheet, some tin foil, olive oil, and salt.
+As she stood there, she just kept saying “Is that it?”
 Nothing else?

 About an hour later (her taters were ginormous!), we sat down to true baked potatoes.
 Her first bite and reaction was priceless!
 Folks I thought she was going to jump up from the other side of the table, pick me up, spin me around and kiss my forehead!
 LOL